 Many scenes were cut from the film following its original 1933 premiere.
 The most notable scenes to go were the ones where Kong peels Fay Wray’s clothes from her and the scene where he attacks the sailors crossing the ravine and shakes them off to their deaths below.
 There are several other brief shots in which Kong kills natives that were also cut.
 These were later restored in the 1980s, although the cut print is still the one that circulates on tv.

 Willis O’Brien, Ernest B. Schoedsak, Merian C. Cooper, Ruth Rose, Max Steiner and stars Robert Armstrong and Frank Reicher returned to make the likeably silly sequel The Son of Kong (1933).
 In the 1960s, Japan’s Toho Studios revived Kong to take on their biggest star in King Kong Vs. Godzilla (1962) and then spun Kong off for a solo effort King Kong Escapes (1967).
 Producer Dino De Laurentiis made the infamous remake King Kong (1976), which is reviled by all fans of the original.
 De Laurentiis then later made an even worse sequel King Kong Lives (1986).
 Peter Jackson conducted a further remake King Kong (2005), which extrudes the elements of the original out into a superb epic.
 Kong: Skull Island (2017) was a reboot of the series.
+There were two animated tv series with the Japanese The King Kong Show (1966-8) and then the US made Kong: The Animated Series (2000-1).
+The atter also had two films spinoffs with Kong, King of Atlantis (2005) and Kong: Return to the Jungle (2006).
 Kong also makes cameos in The Lego Batman Movie (2017) and Ready Player One (2018).
 Also of interest is I’m King Kong!: The Exploits of Merian C. Cooper (2005), a documentary about Merian C. Cooper.

 There were numerous imitations of King Kong.
 Willis O’Brien, Ernest B. Schoedsak, Merian C. Cooper, screenwriter Ruth Rose and star Robert Armstrong returned to make Mighty Joe Young (1949), another giant ape film that is almost as good as King Kong.
 There were a number of giant ape copycats such as White Pongo (1945), Konga (1961), King of Kong Island (1968), King of the Lost World (2005) and the animated Kong: King of Atlantis (2005), even an adult version Kinky Kong (2006).
 Kong has also been spoofed in films such as Flesh Gordon (1974), Schlock (1973), Herbie Rides Again (1974), The Pink Panther Strikes Again (1976), Queen Kong (1976), Monster in the Closet (1986), Flesh Gordon Meets the Cosmic Cheerleaders (1991), The Nutty Professor (1996), Frida (2002), George of the Jungle 2 (2003), Chicken Little (2005), Wallace & Gromit in The Curse of the Were-Rabbit (2005).
 Be Kind Rewind (2008) and Ralph Breaks the Internet (2018).
 Tom Waits even wrote a song tribute King Kong (2004).